Tinnitus: Signs and symptoms

-Tinnitus may be perceived in one or both ears, or more centrally in the head.
-The noise commonly occurs inside a person's head or ear(s) in the absence of auditory stimulation, similar to ringing, although in some people, it is a high-pitched whining or electric buzzing, among numerous other sounds.
+Tinnitus is often described as ringing, but it may also sound like clicking, buzzing, hissing, or roaring.
+It may be soft or loud, low- or high-pitched, and may seem to come from either one or both ears, or from the head itself.
 It may be intermittent or continuous.
 In some individuals, its intensity may be changed by shoulder, neck, head, tongue, jaw, or eye movements.

-A specific type of tinnitus, called objective tinnitus, is characterized by hearing the sounds of one's own muscle contractions or pulse, typically a result of sounds that have been created by the movement of jaw muscles or sounds related to blood flow in the neck or face.

 Course

-Due to variations in study designs, data on the course of tinnitus showed few consistent results.
-Generally, the prevalence increased with age in adults, and the ratings of annoyance decreased with duration.
+Due to variations in study designs, data on the course of tinnitus shows few consistent results.
+Generally, prevalence increases with age in adults, and the ratings of annoyance increase with persistence at follow up.

 Psychological effects

-Although an annoying condition to which most people adapt, persistent tinnitus may cause anxiety and depression in some people.
+Although it is an annoying condition to which most people adapt, persistent tinnitus may cause anxiety and depression in some people.
 Tinnitus annoyance is more strongly associated with the psychological condition of the person than the loudness or frequency range of the perceived sound.
 Psychological problems such as depression, anxiety, sleep disturbances, and concentration difficulties are common in those with strongly annoying tinnitus.
+Complications can also include cognitive decline and difficulty communicating.
 45% of people with tinnitus have an anxiety disorder at some time in their lives.
+Severe cases may lead some to consider suicide; while suicidal behavior is complex, tinnitus can be a risk factor.
+In a cross-sectional analysis, 15.75% of the 292 patients that attended a 2019 Tinnitus and Hyperacusis Clinic in the United Kingdom "expressed that they have been bothered by suicidal and self-harm ideations within the last 2 weeks."

 Psychological research has focused on the tinnitus distress reaction to account for differences in tinnitus severity.
 The research indicates that conditioning at the initial perception of tinnitus linked it with negative emotions, such as fear and anxiety.

 Types

-A common tinnitus classification is into "subjective and objective tinnitus".
+Commonly tinnitus is classified into "subjective and objective tinnitus".
 Tinnitus is usually subjective, meaning that the sounds the person hears are not detectable by means currently available to physicians and hearing technicians.
-Subjective tinnitus has also been called "tinnitus aurium", "non-auditory" or "non-vibratory" tinnitus.
+Subjective tinnitus has also been called "tinnitus aurium", "non-auditory", or "non-vibratory" tinnitus.
 In rare cases, tinnitus can be heard by someone else using a stethoscope.
 Even more rarely, in some cases it can be measured as a spontaneous otoacoustic emission (SOAE) in the ear canal.
 This is classified as objective tinnitus, also called "pseudo-tinnitus" or "vibratory" tinnitus.